Obaa Sima

 Obaa Sima is the debut studio album by Ghanaian singer Ata Kak.
 Originally self-released in 1994, only 50 copies of the album were made, of which 3 were sold.
-The album initially gathered no attention until record label Awesome Tapes From Africa founder Brian Shimkovitz came across the album one of only copies of the album from a vendor in Cape Coast, Ghana in 2002.
+The album initially gathered no attention until record label Awesome Tapes From Africa founder Brian Shimkovitz came across one of the only copies of the album from a vendor in Cape Coast, Ghana in 2002.
 The album was finally re-released on 3 March 2015.

 The album was recorded using secondhand drum-machine rhythms along with built-in synth sounds, sounding like dance beats made in the 80s and 90s and was recorded in his own living room and bathroom.
 The original tracks of the DAT copy of the album (discovered by Shimkovitz) was sped up by Ata himself in post-production, giving the music a rough but helium-like quality.

 Obaa Sima has since gathered massive attention and critique for its dynamic blend of highlife, electro-funk, and hip hop across its 7 tracks, which was unlike anything of its time.
 As of 2022, the album's songs in total has been streamed more than 8 million times on Spotify and has helped Ata Kak resume his passion for music commercially.

 Background

 Ata Kak (Yaw Atta-Owusu), a drummer from Kumasi who started out playing in a Toronto-based trio band Marijata (unrelated from the 70s band of the same name) after moving to the city in 1989.
 The band mainly focused on making covers of highlife songs.
 They released three albums, which greatly contributed to Ata Kak making music on his own.
 By 1991, using Notator Atari, a synthesizer and a secondhand 12-track recorder, he started to record his own songs.

-Obaa Sima, according to an unclosed friend by Ata Kak who has a conversational grasp of the Ghanaian language Twi, suggested that the title could possibly mean 'Perfect Woman.'
+Obaa Sima, according to an undisclosed friend by Ata Kak who has a conversational grasp of the Ghanaian language Twi, suggested that the title could possibly mean 'Perfect Woman.'